-It is important to note that the interlock vendor is the "custodian of record" for all ignition interlock reports unless otherwise determined by the court.
+It is important to note that the interlock vendor is the "custodian of record" for all ignition interlock reports.
 This does not exclude nor disqualify ASAP personnel from appearing and testifying in court for Show Cause hearings regarding non-compliance with ASAP or ignition interlock.
 ASAPs are not relieved of the responsibility to report violations and status changes to the court.
 ASAP personnel shall continue to follow the order of the court and proceed as normal in court testimony.
 In the instance where the Commonwealth needs the custodian of record present, please direct them to the interlock vendor.